 Yosemite Winter Hikes: Lower Falls

 The Lower Falls hike is one that can easily be added to the Valley Loop trail.
-It starts at shuttle stop #6 and it is very short.
+It starts at shuttle stop #6 and it is very short so easy to add to any itinerary.

 It takes visitors to the base of Yosemite Falls and while it is unlikely to be gushing with water, the views are breathtaking and definitely worth it.